altanner/intro_to_CLI/03_viewing_files.md

 ```
 cat meaning_of_life.txt
-"Display the contents of of the file "meaning_of_life.txt"
 ```

-`cat` is short for "conCATenate", which means "join files end to end", but it can also output a single file too, so is useful for seeing what is in short files.
-Long files, it is less useful.
+which means "output the contents of of the file "meaning_of_life.txt". `cat` is short for "conCATenate", which means "join files end to end", but it is commonly used for looking at a single file. 💙 The output is to the terminal itself, is useful for seeing what is in short files. ❗ Long files, it is less useful.
 Try this and see for yourself:

 ```
 cat the-tempest.txt
 ```

-The entire contents of the file have filled the terminal, which might be what you want, but it isn't.
+The entire contents of the file have filled the terminal, which for a large file probably isn't what you wanted.
 Instead, we can just see a part of a file, so experiment with these commands:

 ```
 head -35 the-tempest.txt